hydego17/github-dev/README.md

 Make sure that the token is registered in `/pages/api/users/index.js` and `/pages/api/users/[user].js`.

-The token is used for in both api pages as the authentication headers for the API call.
+The token is used in both api pages as the authentication headers for the API call.

 For example, in `/pages/api/users/index.js`: